Amazing Blood Ties! (2025)

 Work In Progress – Chloe’s New Stem Cells (2023)

-When Chloe is born, she has a rare blood disorder called Diamond Blackfan Anaemia.
+When Zoe is born, she has a rare blood disorder called Diamond Blackfan Anaemia.
 This means her bone marrow does not make it’s own red blood cells and she relies on blood transfusions every 2-3 weeks to stay alive.
-At the age of 12, after many years of searching for a bone marrow donor, Chloe is finally able to have her stem cell transplant.
-‘Chloe’s New Stem Cells’ is a picture book aimed at children aged 8-12 who may be undergoing, or may someone who will be undergoing, a bone marrow transplant.
+At the age of 10, after many years of searching for a bone marrow donor, Zoe is finally able to have her stem cell transplant.
+‘My New Stem Cells’ is a picture book aimed at children aged 8-12 who may be undergoing, or may know someone who will be undergoing, a bone marrow transplant.

 Children who experience a variety of gender expression, race and disability can find themselves represented within the family, with the potential to create and include new characters just like themselves.